ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Type**: Vision Sensor
 - **Feature**: Real-time object recognition, color tracking, and line tracking
 - **Interface**: Custom I2C connection via EV3 sensor port (INPUT_1)
-- **Use**: Detects green (signature 1) and red (signature 2) pillars for obstacle avoidance in the Obstacle Challenge; potential for line tracking in Open Challenge
+- **Use**: Detects green (signature 1), red (signature 2), and purple (signature 3 for parking zone) pillars for obstacle avoidance in the Obstacle Challenge; potential for line tracking in Open Challenge
 - **Description**: The Pixy 2.1 Cam is an advanced vision sensor used for real-time detection of red and green pillars in the WRO 2025 Obstacle Challenge.
 Mounted above the EV3 Brick, it uses a standard M12 lens with an 80° horizontal and 40° vertical field of view, providing a 1296x976 resolution downsampled to 640x480 for compatibility with EV3 processing.
 Operating at up to 60 fps, it is optimized for WRO’s obstacle distances (0.5–1.5 m).
 Color signatures for green (signature 1) and red (signature 2) were programmed using **PixyMon v2** software, calibrated under competition lighting conditions (500–1000 lux) to ensure reliable detection.
 A custom I2C connection (Red=5V, Blue=GND, Yellow=SDA, Green=SCL) via a modified EV3 sensor cable ensures seamless integration with the EV3 Brick.
 Y-position filtering (y < 75) prevents false positives, and the camera drives steering corrections (e.g., `target = (x - green) * 0.5`).
 Pixy 2.1’s enhanced processing and line-tracking capabilities offer potential for future navigation improvements in the Open Challenge.
 - **Lessons Learned**: Manual calibration via PixyMon v2 was straightforward thanks to Pixy 2.1’s improved color detection algorithms and built-in lighting compensation, but consistent lighting (500–1000 lux) was critical.
 Future improvements could leverage Pixy 2.1’s line-tracking mode or automated calibration with machine learning for enhanced robustness.
 - **Implementation Impact**: Pixy 2.1 achieved 97% detection accuracy in test environments, improving obstacle avoidance reliability and reducing collision risks in the Obstacle Challenge, thanks to Pixy 2.1’s higher frame rate, better color fidelity, and robust signature tracking.
 The camera’s faster processing enabled smoother steering adjustments, with a 10% reduction in response time.